boardfish/dissertation/contents/1-literature-review.md

 back into a playable state.
 Escape rooms and technology are inherently linked - digital escape-the-room games such as *Myst* precede and inspire physical escape rooms [@nicholson2015peeking].
-In these games, partipicants solve similar puzzles through digital means, sometimes applying and combining an inventory of objects to create new tools for use in their escape.
+In these games, partipicants solve similar puzzles within the limits of the player-character's capabilities, applying and sometimes combining an inventory of objects to create new tools for use in their escape.

-These forms of escape room can be reset instantly by resetting the game.
-Whether this is done by restarting an attempt, restarting the game, or removing save files and starting over, it is often trivial compared to how long it takes to reset escape rooms.
-In discussion with @liam2019, he established that resetting physical escape rooms can often take as long as 15 minutes, and that it is something escape room maintainers seek to optimise; the shorter a reset takes, the more time is available to welcome customers.
+These forms of escape room can be reset instantly by simply resetting the game.
+Whether this is done by restarting an attempt or restarting the program itself, it is often trivial compared to how long it takes to reset escape rooms.
+In discussion with @liam2019, he established that resetting physical escape rooms can often take as long as 15 minutes, and that it is something escape room maintainers generally seek to optimise; the shorter a reset takes, the more time is available to welcome customers.

 Quick resets are a priority in many different situations.
-Tuzak develops portable escape games that are run in shopping centres [@gunduz2018preventing].
+A Turkish company, Tuzak, develops portable escape games that are run in shopping centres [@gunduz2018preventing].
 Their choice to move to shopping centres was likely made in an effort to capture new customers, making it all the more important that the room could be reset quickly.
-Several studies cover the use of escape rooms as a means for education [@lopezuse; @rouse2017lessons; @peleg2019lab; @beguin2019computer], which would also prioritise this to fit within timetabled school hours.
-The aforementioned application by @lopezuse allowed multiple groups to tackle the escape rooms at the same time by removing the need to reset puzzles entirely.
+Several studies cover the use of escape rooms as a means for education [@lopezuse; @rouse2017lessons; @peleg2019lab;
+@beguin2019computer], which would also prioritise this to fit within timetabled school hours.
+The aforementioned application by @lopezuse allowed multiple groups to tackle the escape rooms at the same time by removing the need to reset puzzles entirely - students needed to combine the solutions to puzzles on different worksheets to complete the room.

 <!-- VR -->